 Disclaimer: this post may contain affiliate links.

-- The entire recipe is vegan and gluten-free
+- Vegan & Gluten-Free: This recipe is naturally vegan and gluten-free.

-See the recipe card below for the full ingredient list and quantities.
+See recipe card below for the full list of ingredients and quantities.

 Step by Step Instructions